Local News Reports George Floyd And The Officer Who Killed Him Both Worked Security At The Same Club

 — Black diaspora Voice. (@BlackdiasporaV1) May 27, 2020

-Minnesota Governor Tim Walz has activated his state’s National Guard in the wake of the George Floyd protests after he received requests from local leaders for resources to cope with the outrage, as The Inquisitr previously reported.
+Minnesota Gov. Tim Walz has activated his state’s National Guard in the wake of the Floyd protests after he received requests from local leaders for resources to cope with the outrage, as The Inquisitr previously reported.

-The governor signed the executive order saying that he’s bringing the troops to “help protect Minnesotans’ safety and maintain peace” as demonstrations continue.
+The governor signed the executive order, saying that he’s bringing the troops to “help protect Minnesotans’ safety and maintain peace” as demonstrations continue.

-In addition to the National Guard, Waltz has summoned the Minnesota State Patrol, which includes about 200 troopers, who will also be deployed to the smoldering streets.
+In addition to the National Guard, Walz has summoned the Minnesota State Patrol, which includes about 200 troopers, who will also be deployed to the smoldering streets.